 If any data breaching happens which compromises individuals right in any way, at that time individuals have a right to be informed within 72 hours of first having become aware of the breach.

 These are the key rights of individuals which have entitled by the GDPR for sake of giving more power to individuals over their data and less power to the organizations who collect and use data for commercial aspect.

 In fine, I would say, in today’s world data is an asset as it is like a valuable currency in the modern world.
 Hence, this data should provide, collect, store and transfer in a proper way.
 In order to maintain a proper order, in that case, GDPR has come into existence as it is the demand of time.
 Though it has created challenges in some cases for the business, it also creates opportunity.
 Invest your time to understand what you need to become compliant and I hope this content would help you in this regard.
 Make a proper prospect of action for your journey in the case of GDPR so that you might be in relax position when this regulation will enforce.
 I highly suggest you start your journey if you haven’t started yet.

-Disclaimer: This entire content of this blog post is not to be considered as a legal advice rather it should be considered and used for information only.
+Disclaimer: This entire content of this blog post is not to be considered as a piece of legal advice rather it should be considered and used for information only.
 The purpose is to share the information about the GDPR and its consequences among the gross population.

 👉 Check out my another tutorial on creating a GDPR compliant website in details.